The Magisterial Mission: When Does Urantia's Next Bestowal Son Arrive?

 "The Sons of the next order to arrive on the average evolutionary world are the Trinity Teacher Sons, the divine Sons of the Paradise Trinity.
 Again we find Urantia out of step with its sister spheres in that your Jesus has promised to return.
 That promise he will certainly fulfill, but no one knows whether his second coming will precede or follow the appearances of Magisterial or Teacher Sons on Urantia."
 (52:7.1)

-The honest reader holds the entire sequence as open.
-Magisterial Sons, the second advent of Michael, and Trinity Teacher Sons are all on the long horizon of Urantia's future.
-None has a fixed date.
-The order is undetermined.
-The conditions for each are at least partially knowable from Paper 52, and Urantia in 2026 has not yet achieved the conditions Paper 52 specifies for the magisterial age.
+The honest reader therefore holds the entire sequence as open without holding it as empty.
+Magisterial Sons, the second advent of Michael, and Trinity Teacher Sons all lie on the long horizon of Urantia's future as real visitations within a real administration.
+None has a fixed date and the order among them is undetermined.
+What is not open is the entrance condition for the magisterial age, which Paper 52 states plainly, and which Urantia in 2026 has not met.
+The schedule is hidden; the prerequisite is not.

 Table 1.
 Three Paradise Son visitations on a normal evolutionary world.